proclaimforum/vscode-proclaimscript-language/README.md

 * theme/colouring to match Proclaim editor when VSCode theme is white background
 * more snippets for sample keywords, based on Example Maths from ProclaimForum.co.uk
 * Intellisense / autocomplete for inline help for keywords
+* Define Document Symbols via VSCode API so that variable names, DB fields keywords etc show in the VSCode OUTLINE view

 ## Contributing